bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 recent academic work.
 Based on the extensive deployment experience with CUBIC, it also moves the specification to the Standards Track, obsoleting {{?RFC8312}}.
-This requires an update to {{!RFC5681}}, which limits the aggressiveness of TCP implementations in its Section 3.
+This requires an update to {{!RFC5681}}, which limits the aggressiveness of TCP-Reno implementations in its Section 3.
 Since CUBIC is occasionally more aggressive than the {{!RFC5681}}
 algorithms, this document updates {{!RFC5681}} to allow for CUBIC's behavior.